 Some of the most unforgettable elements of our childhood books are the images, so why don’t we see images in adult books that often?
 You can justify the lack as a style choice or a loyalty to the power of text, but once you see an adult text with some illustration supporting the plot, it’s hard to argue against it.
 Here are seven reasons why:

 1. Alice’s Adventures in Wonderland was not intended to be entirely a kids’ book, and the illustrations are what made it visually unforgettable.
 It’s important to see that such illustrations are not for children alone.
 Yes, adults have a certain maturity built into their imaginations, but this means that unique, stylistic illustrations can only help us be open-minded.

-2. Harry Potter produced a fantastic example of how chapter images produced not just a scene from the book, but an emotional draw.
+2. Chapter images can produce not just a scene from the book, but an emotional draw.
 The style of the drawings kept in tune with the story’s whimsical yet foreboding plot.
-Illustration can promote an emotional connection (See them compiled here! and meet the illustrators here).
+Illustration can promote an emotional connection.

 3. We see the promise of comic books revealing an emotional response based on the images.
 You can’t forget the images of Maus very easily.
 Alex Ross‘s illustration work changed our connection to super heroes and Superman specifically.

 4. You have books that incorporate images that are designed to support the plot line while developing a photographic connection with the characters.
 You can see this in Teju Cole’s Every Day Is For the Thief.